ResearchComputingServices/parallel-computing/_episodes/03-how-to-parallelize.md

 Until now, we have talked about how fast your program might go if you parallelize it.
 But, in general, what steps should you take to actually create a parallel version of your code?

 There are a few prerequisites that you should consider before parallelizing your code.
-When we discuss Matlab in particular, we will go over techniques to actually perform these steps.
+When we discuss MATLAB in particular, we will go over techniques to actually perform these steps.
 But in general, here's a good course of action:

  1. Fix inputs so results are reproducible
  1. Get your code working correctly